 Who is responsible for looking after your personal data?

-We are.
 All personal data collected is stored securely - physically and electronically.

 You should be aware that although we are principally responsible for looking after your personal data, information may be held on other databases such as an Alarm Receiving Centre, police authorities where URN’s have been applied for and with the NSI (National Security Inspectorate), our governing body.